billroy/bitlash-commander/README.md

 	- bug: slide position isn't right on page initialization
 	- bug: slides move to center on drag
 	- recenter after command
+		- rename to "returnto" and use the value provided as the reset point
 		- easing instead of one big jump

 - bug: chart svg doesn't update color on a panel stroke change

 - bug: dragging button doesn't drag repeat indicator

-- fix handling of color: and label: properties in panel setup color should be stroke; get rid of color label should be text; get rid of label
+- panel label handling has problems label should be called text; get rid of label

 - button group
 	- bug: create a group of round buttons in panel editor: buttons don't show